untra/polyglot/README.md

 Polyglot
 ---
-__Polyglot__ s an open source internationalization plugin for [Jekyll](http://jekyllrb.com) blogs.
-Polyglot is easy to setup and use with any project, and it scales to the languages you want to support.
-With fallback support for missing content, automatic url relativization, and powerful SEO recipes, Polyglot allows any multi-language blog to focus on content without the cruftwork.
+__Polyglot__ is an open source internationalization plugin for [Jekyll](http://jekyllrb.com) blogs.
+Polyglot is easy to setup and use with any Jekyll project, and it scales to the languages you want to support.
+With fallback support for missing content, automatic url relativization, and powerful SEO recipes, Polyglot allows any multi-language blog to focus on content without the cruft.

 ## Why?
 Jekyll doesn't provide native support for multi-language blogs.
 This plugin was modeled after the [jekyll-multiple-languages-plugin](https://github.com/screeninteraction/jekyll-multiple-languages-plugin), whose implementation I liked, but execution I didn't.